NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Integration Tests
   - E2E Tests

+### [2025-08-01] Create `parse_spectrum_text` function

+- **Goals:**

+  - Create `parse_spectrum_text` function

+- **Notes:**

+  - Exploring the idea of adding the ability for users to be able to create audio from data not in the database.
+There are some compounds that are not in MassBank, oxytocin for example.
+One option would be to allow users to simply copy and paste spectrum data.
+This functionality would allow for a user to copy and paste (say from HMDB) some number values following the format below.
+The function assumes pairs of m/z values and intensity values separated by a space, and each pair separated by a new line.
+The function creates a tuple from this data to be utilized by the existing functions.
+"""73.04018778 16.07433749
+75.05583784 2.042927662
+84.08132432 1.258207367"""
+  - Another option would be to perform a bulk migration from another database that would either be utilized as a fallback (separate tables in database) if a compound is not found, or more ideally, be imported into the Render database following the same schema as the existing tables.
+Still exploring this idea.

+### [2025-07-31] No limit autocomplete

+- **Goals:**

+  - Remove `.slice(0, 10)` for autocomplete results

+- **Notes:**

+  - Hardly any noticeable decrease in performance, allows for seeing all compound results, a bit awkward to navigate particularly on mobile.
+Need to consider lowering the number of results, or adding in a scroll bar on mobile.
+Will leave it as is for now.

 ### [2025-07-30] Update API Documentation, simplify SamplePiano width logic, and disable piano keyboard shortcuts when typing in compound search

 - **Goals:**